Courses

 banner

-How Do Plants and Animals Depend on Each Other in Nature?
+How Plants and Animals Depend on Each Other for Survival and Ecological Balance

 The interdependence of plants and animals is a fundamental biological concept, describing how these two groups rely on each other for survival.
 Both plants and animals exchange gases, provide food, and recycle nutrients, forming the backbone of every ecosystem.
 Understanding this mutual dependence is essential for students to appreciate the balance of nature and the importance of biodiversity conservation.